batikanturkmen/product-comparison-pipeline/README.md

 In the project *File Stream Connector* is used to read data from file and *Cassandra Connector* is used to write processed data to the Cassandra as persistent storage.
 Moreover, data also can be send by through [Kafka Rest Proxy](https://docs.confluent.io/platform/current/kafka-rest/index.html).

+According to the project structure, the raw data provided by all data providers will be written in a specific Kafka topic and a stream processing module will run for each raw topic.
+Stream processor configurations can be changed easily with config files.([File Streaming Config](stream-services/file-product-stream-processor/src/main/resources/application.properties), [REST Streaming Config](stream-services/rest-proxy-product-stream-processor/src/main/resources/application.properties)).
+On the other hand, all processed data written into the same topic to send cassandra database.

 #### Validation and Enrichment

 To be able to process the raw data written in the Kafka Topics, [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) are used.
-Stream processor, clean and validate data with basic checks, enrich it by adding timestamp and source information and convert it to [Apache Avro](https://avro.apache.org/) format.
+Stream processor, clean and validate data with basic checks, enrich it by adding timestamp and source information and convert it to [Apache Avro](https://avro.apache.org/) format by using models that automatically generated avro plugin.
 Since products can have very different properties from each other, we put these properties as json in the additional field.
 At first we designed the system using map structure which is supported by both Avro and Cassandra.
 However, kafka connector does not allow maps, so we use json format for additional information.
 All processed data is sent to the same topic with different source labels.